zowe/community/Technical-Steering-Committee/guidelines/breaking-changes.md

 Each squad documents internal information for contributors about technical steps how to introduce breaking change and deprecations.
 This will documented in a document inside the GitHub repositories and linked from the main README document of the repository.

-Each squad actively seeks for methods how to detect unintentional breaking changes.
+Each squad actively seeks for methods how to detect unintentional breaking changes including adding compatibility-related conformance criteria.